Top tips on taking your baby or toddler hunting.

-Its important to find the right pack to carry them in and depending on age and size of your child will depend on the pack you choose.
-I would suggest choosing a pack with multi capabilities like the baby Bjorn pack.
+It's important to find the right pack to carry them in and choosing the right pack will depend on the age and size of your child.
+I would suggest choosing a pack with multiple capabilities like the baby Bjorn pack.

-Your child will need to face differently at different stages of their growth and the weight distribution it adds to your back for example; front pack position facing towards you between the ages of new born and 4 months, front pack facing out so they can see between the ages of 4 months and 6 months and on the back from 6 months old.
+Your child will need to face different places at different stages of their growth and the weight distribution it adds to your back; for example, front pack position facing towards you between the ages of new born and 4 months, front pack facing out so they can see between the ages of 4 months and 6 months and on the back from 6 months old.

-Not only is it noisy to push through dense bush with a pack on but you also risk getting them a stick in the face so just hunt more open areas like the open tops, tracks, forestry blocks farm hunting ect.
+Not only is it noisy to push through dense bush with a pack on, you also risk getting them a stick in the face so just hunt in more open areas like the open tops, tracks, forestry blocks, farm hunting, etc.

 SNACKS SNACKS SNACKS

-well we all want to feed our kids healthy but sometimes a toddler needs a lolly pop in their mouth to stop them talking. some other quiet snacks that are great for hunting toddlers are raisins in a box, banana and sweet biscuits just to name a few.
-Just a warning what ever they eat up in their pack you're going to get covered in crumbs mush and dribble
+Well we all want to feed our kids healthily but sometimes a toddler needs a lollypop in their mouth to stop them talking.
+Some other quiet snacks that are great for toddlers are raisins in a box, bananas, and sweet biscuits just to name a few.
+Just a warning whatever they eat up in their pack you're going to get covered in - crumbs, mush and dribble.

 SCENTED NAPPY BAGS

-If you're walking in to glass from somewhere pack your toddler a small toy like a car they can play with in the dirt while you glass if they start to get board they will scream to get out of the pack and the deer wont stick around when thats going down trust me.
+If you're walking in to glass from somewhere pack your toddler a small toy like a car they can play with in the dirt while you glass if they start to get bored they will scream to get out of the pack and the deer won't stick around when that's going down trust me.